19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 ### Slow Casting

-Spells with a casting time of "1 [Action](../../Game%20Procedures/Core%20Procedures/Action.md)" take a [Slow Action](../../Game%20Procedures/Core%20Procedures/Action.md#Slow%20Action).
+Spells with a casting time of "1 [Action](../../Game%20Procedures/Core%20Procedures/Action.md)" take a [Slow Action](../../Game%20Procedures/Core%20Procedures/Action.md#Slow%20Action) to cast.

 ## Duration

 All [Spells](../Spells.md) have a specified duration.
 The spell's effect lasts *for the duration*.

-A [Spell](../Spells.md) with a duration of "None" simply applies their effect once and then ends.
+A [Spell](../Spells.md) with a duration of "None" simply apply their effect once and then end.

 Some [Spells](../Spells.md) require [Concentration](../Spells/Concentration.md) for their duration to continue.

 ## Spell Range

-[Spells](../Spells.md) that shoot projectiles at a target do not require a separate [Ranged Attack](../../Game%20Procedures/Combat/Ranged%20Attack.md), it is part of [The Spellcasting Roll](#The%20Spellcasting%20Roll).
-You must be able to clearly see the target of your spell.
+You must be able to clearly see the target of your spell and they must be in range.

 Touch spells can only be cast on creatures whom you could make a [Melee Attack](../../Game%20Procedures/Combat/Melee%20Attack.md) against.

 [Spells](../Spells.md) with an [{AOE} Area of Effect](../Spells/Areas%20of%20Effect/{AOE}%20Area%20of%20Effect.md) apply relevant spell text to all affected creatures.

+*Note: [Spells](../Spells.md) that shoot projectiles at a target do not make a [Ranged Attack](../../Game%20Procedures/Combat/Ranged%20Attack.md).*

 ## Upcast